 War service: Egypt, Gallipoli, Western Front

-Proceeded to join Mediterranean Expeditionary Force, 30 August 1915; admitted to 6th Australian Field Ambulance, Gallipoli, 3 October 1915 (influenza); rejoined unit, 10 October 1915; after evacuating Gallipoli and proceeding to Mudros, he disembarked at Alexandria, 7 January 1916.
+Proceeded to join Mediterranean Expeditionary Force, Gallipoli, 30 August 1916; after evacuating Gallipoli and proceeding to Mudros, he disembarked at Alexandria, 7 January 1916.

 Embarked Alexandria to join British Expeditionary Force, 19 March 1916; disembarked Marseilles, France, 26 March 1916.

 Admitted to 13th Australian Field Ambulance, 20 February 1917 (venereal disease); transferred to Casualty Clearing Station, 20 February 1917; to 7th Convalescent Depot, Boulogne, 23 February 1917; to 51st General Hospital, Etaples, 29 February 1917; discharged to Base Depot, 3 April 1917: total period of treatement for venereal disease, 40 days; marched into 2nd Australian Division Base Depot, Etaples, 3 April 1917; marched out to unit, 30 April 1917; rejoined unit, 30 April 1917.

 Admitted to 5th London Field Ambulance, 6 May 1918 (pyrexia of unknown origin); transferred to Casualty Clearing Station, 6 May 1918; to Ambulance Train No 27, 7 May 1918; to 11th Stationary Hospital, Rouen, 8 May 1918; to 2nd Convalescent Depot, Rouen, 14 May 1918; to 11th Convalescent Depot, Buchy, 25 May 1918.